TheDogOfChaos/Gregic-Agrifactory-Pack-Dev/Brainstorming & Planning (coremod).md

 ## Gregic Agrifactory Core #coreMod
 [Repo here.](https://github.com/TheDogOfChaos/Gregic-Agrifactory-Core)
 - Features (SO FAR):
-	- Different kinds of ore plants., their harvested varients, their raw essences, and their seeds. \[CURRENT PRIORITY] ^031fb8
+	- Different kinds of ore plants, their harvested varients, their raw essences, and their seeds. \[CURRENT PRIORITY] ^031fb8
+		- Kinds of plants:
+			- Crops
+			- Bushes
+			- Trees (maybe)
+			- Vines (big maybe)
 		- KubeJS integration for dynamic plant-making.
 		- Forge has native support for recoloring textures.
 This is huge to me.
 		- Will need a builder class.